Scattering diagrams, stability conditions, and coherent sheaves on $\mathbb{P}^2$: Consistency of

-As the commutator in the associative algebra $A_\Lambda$ coincides with the Lie bracket in the Lie algebra $\fg_{u,v}$ (compare Definitions \ref{def_algebra_A_Lambda} and \ref{def_lie_algebra}), the above equality of automorphisms of $\fg_{u,v}[t^{\R_{\geqslant 0}}]/\fm_k$ is equivalent to the following equality in $A_\Lambda$:
+As the commutator in the associative algebra $A_\Lambda$ coincides with the Lie bracket in the Lie algebra $\fg_{u,v}$ (compare Definitions \ref{def_algebra_A_Lambda} and \ref{def_lie_algebra}), the above equality in the group $G_{\varphi_\sigma}^k$ is equivalent to the following equality in $A_\Lambda$:

 According to Lemma \ref{lem_in_out}, this is equivalent to

 which by Proposition \ref{prop_dt_ic}, is equivalent to

 But this last equality is exactly Proposition \ref{prop_wcf}, and this ends the proof of Theorem \ref{thm_consistency}.